-Compensation of W. Lee Nutter
+Compensation Of W. Lee Nutter

-As noted above, the Committee's approach to executive compensation is designed to take account of the Company's direct competitors for executive talent and to more heavily weighted pay-for-performance compensation.
-This is reflected in the Committee's approach to the total compensation of W. Lee Nutter, Chairman, President and Chief Executive Officer.
-The Committee compares his total compensation level to the median compensation paid to comparably situated executives in the forest products and REIT sectors, as well as within the general industry sector, but with a greater emphasis on "at-risk" compensation, as reflected in the Company's annual bonus and long-term incentive programs.
-The following outlines the 2004 actions taken with respect to Mr. Nutter in each of the compensation categories discussed above.
+As noted above, the Committee's approach to executive compensation is designed to take account of the Company's direct competitors for executive talent and to more heavily weight pay-for-performance compensation.
+This is reflected in the Committee's approach to the total compensation of Mr. Nutter.
+The Committee compares his total compensation level to the median compensation paid to comparably situated executives in the forest products and REIT sectors, as well as within the general industry sector, but with a greater emphasis on "at-risk" compensation, as reflected in the Company's annual cash bonus and long-term equity-based incentive programs.
+The following outlines the 2005 actions taken with respect to Mr. Nutter in each of the compensation categories discussed above.

-Mr. Nutter's base salary was adjusted to \$700,000 in April 2004 following a 24-month salary review cycle, which the Committee believes is an appropriate base salary consistent with its desire to have performance-based incentives reflect a larger percentage of his total compensation.
-As reflected in the Summary Compensation Table on page 16, Mr. Nutter was paid an annual cash bonus of \$1,309,300 under the Company's 2004 Bonus Award Program.
-Mr. Nutter's bonus underscores the Company's 2004 performance and recognizes his demonstrated leadership against established goals pursuant to the provisions of the 2004 Bonus Award Program.
-The Committee believes that Mr. Nutter's 2004 bonus is competitive with performance-based annual incentive compensation paid to other executives at comparable forest products, REIT, and general industry sector companies.
+Mr. Nutter's base salary was adjusted to \$800,000 in August 2005, which the Committee believes is an appropriate base salary consistent with its overall compensation philosophy.
+As reflected in the Summary Compensation Table, Mr. Nutter was paid an annual cash bonus of \$901,280 under the Bonus Program.
+Mr. Nutter's bonus reflects the Company's strong 2005 performance and recognizes his demonstrated leadership against established goals pursuant to the provisions of the Bonus Program.

-On January 2, 2004, the Committee awarded Mr. Nutter non-qualified options to acquire 50,000 Common Shares at an exercise price of \$41.58, and a grant of 33,300 performance shares under the 2004 Class Awards program.
-As a payout of the 2001 Class Awards under the performance share award program, Mr. Nutter received 53,415 Common Shares on January 21, 2004.
+On December 9, 2004, the Committee took action to award Mr. Nutter non-qualified options to acquire 50,000 Common Shares at an exercise price of \$48.40 and a grant of 33,300 performance shares under the 2005 Class Awards program (which were subsequently adjusted for the 2005 Stock Split to options to acquire 75,000

+Common Shares at an exercise price of \$32.27 and 49,950 performance shares).
+As a payout of the 2002 Class Awards under the performance share award program, Mr. Nutter received 45,403 Common Shares on January 13, 2005, which number reflects the adjustment for the 2003 Capital Stock Changes.